Dizzybelle/Project-1/README.md

  	18.6%.
 Given that Toyota is an incredibly common car found in the US this data is not surprising.
 The others following it are all makes also very common.

-Question: What percent was the driver at fault?
+Question: What percent of crashes was the driver at fault?

  	After cleaning the dataset to simply reflect the total number of drivers and the total number of drivers who were determined to be at fault, not at fault, or unknown to be at fault, the data was compiled into a